 - OSPCC Response to the HMICFRS Inspection 2016 https://www.sussex-pcc.gov.uk/about/news/sussex-pcc-welcomes-findings-of-custody-centre-inspection/

 Apply to be an ICV

-Recruitment is currently open for the Eastbourne, Crawley and Worthing areas.
+Recruitment is currently open for the Worthing area.
 However we accept applications for all areas and will hold them until a place becomes available.

 If you would like to apply please download a printable copy of the application form here and return as directed.